din-a-testware/qt-replicator/README.md

 **Mark recipes**: You can mark the recipes you like or want to use in the (near) future.

 **Timer**: Countdown timer, so you don't have to look at the clock.
 When it has timed out, the red alert will start.
 Presets are also available.
+There can be run multiple timers at the same time.

 **Ambient sounds**: Maybe you like to have an ambient warpcore-sound, so it can be enabled.
 You can also add your own sounds too.
 Lock system: opens a form where you have to pass a code with the four buttons.
 At the moment it is hardcodes alpha-beta-gamma-delta but as soon as possible I will add the function to change it in the system settings menu.